mayakraft/SVG/readme.md

 rect.setAttribute("height", 480);
 ```

-At its most complex, this library includes an `image()` object which incorporates svg with event handling, automatic binding to the page, and wrapping convenience methods onto objects.
+Each of these objects are DOM level 1 elements, with occasionally the additional helper method, and in the case of the SVG() image itself, event handling and automatic binding to the page (if it exists).

 # Examples